 His three string quartets, Myths, Lid un Tantsn, and Song of Four, serve as pedagogical tools to introduce the classical musician to traditional forms and improvisation, and in performance bring forth an Irish war goddess, two enchanted ravens, a young girl with dreams of piracy, and a ferociously contrapuntal chase through a twisting labyrinth.

-Max's work has been performed by the Colorado Symphony Orchestra, Pro Musica Chamber Orchestra, Bismarck-Mandan Symphony Orchestra, Musique sur la Mer Chamber Orchestra, and Breckenridge Music Festival Orchestra, and at the American Repertory Theater, International Music Festival of Gramado, Brazil, and the Minster in York, England.
-Max teaches at Naropa University, the University of Colorado, Rocky Ridge Music Academy, Dana V Music, and Mountainside Music Academy.
+Max is committed to bringing together performers of diverse stylistic backgrounds, and to colliding musical worlds at high speed.
+His collaborators include banjoist and instigator Jayme Stone, Grammy-nominated harpsichordist Jory Vinikour, fearless violist Brett Deubner, and Native flute specialist Leon Joseph Littlebird, and his work has been performed by the Colorado Symphony, Pro Musica Chamber Orchestra, Bismarck-Mandan Symphony Orchestra, Musique sur la Mer Chamber Orchestra, and Breckenridge Music Festival Orchestra, and at the American Repertory Theater, International Music Festival of Gramado, Brazil, and the Minster in York, England.
+Max holds doctoral and master’s degrees from the University of Colorado Boulder (where he currently teaches), and a bachelor’s degree from the Berklee College of Music.
 His work appears on Naxos Records and Yellow Sound Label.

 “Max Wolpert….is for me the real find here.
 Viola concertos were never like this!
 Fine performances, good sound, terrific fun.” – Guy Rickards, Gramophone, August 30, 2017